What to Do When Passing Through Biosecurity in Fiji

 Once you start exploring the pristine islands of Fiji, swimming in the crystal clear waters and sampling the local food, you’ll see why Fiji is a country worth protecting.
 Fiji is free from all serious plant and animal pests and diseases and works hard on maintaining this privileged status.
 For this reason, you will have to go through a relatively strict Biosecurity procedure when arriving in Fiji.
 There are a few items, some of which are quite common, that you’ll need to declare when arriving in Fiji.
 We’ll go through that and more in this guide to Customs and Biosecurity in Fiji.

-While you’re here, you might also be interested in Arriving in Nadi Airport and Everything You Need to Know About Arriving in Fiji.
+While you’re here, you might also be interested in Arrival at Nadi International Airport: Step-by-Step and Everything You Need to Know About Arriving in Fiji.

 What to Expect When Arriving in Fiji